Coquille people

-The Coquille (/'koUkwEl/ KOH-kwel, sometimes spelled Ko-Kwel) are a Native American people who historically lived in the Coquille River watershed and nearby coast south of Coos Bay.
+The Coquille (/'koUkwEl/ KOH-kwel, sometimes spelled Ko-Kwel or Ko'Kwel) are a Native American people who historically lived in the Coquille River watershed and nearby coast south of Coos Bay.
 They were signatories of the Oregon Coast Tribes Treaty of 1855 and were subsequently removed to the Siletz Reservation in northwestern Oregon in 1856.
 Most Coquille people today live there as members of the Confederated Tribes of Siletz Indians, but some whose ancestors remained in the traditional homeland or fled the reservation now make up the Coquille Indian Tribe, centered in southwest Oregon where the Coos River flows into Coos Bay.

 Name

 According to the Coquille Indian Tribe's website, the name comes from a native word for lamprey, a staple food for the tribe.
 European settlers approximated the word as KOH-kwel but it came to be spelled Coquille (the French word for shell).
 Eventually the pronunciation of the town and river shifted to koh-KEEL, but the tribe's name retained the older pronunciation.